 Your ending net worth is generally higher under the two rental options than the buy your home option.
 However, the difference is not as clear as when you pay cash for your house.
-There is much more The possibility that something will deviate from its expected or average value, including both good and bad results.
-More in stock market returns when looking at only two-year periods as compared to ten-year periods, so the range of results under both rental options (in which you are investing your extra cash) is much wider than in the ten-year scenarios.
+There is much more volatility in stock market returns when looking at only two-year periods as compared to ten-year periods, so the range of results under both rental options (in which you are investing your extra cash) is much wider than in the ten-year scenarios.

 These analysis show that, in many cases, your net worth will be higher if you rent than if you own.
 However, as noted above, maximizing your net worth is not everyone’s priority when it comes to their residence.
 As such, you’ll want to consider your priorities and preferences along with these findings in making your decision to buy or rent.